-Throughout the academic year, the Director of Admissions may contact students about partner scholarship opportunities via BSK e-mail.
+Throughout the academic year, the Registrar & Academic Coordinator may contact students about partner scholarship opportunities via BSK e-mail.
 Students are responsible for completing all application materials and submitting them to the appropriate staff member by any mentioned deadlines.

 OUTSIDE FINANCIAL AID